UCSD System of Care

 Our Youth Case Managers are Credible Messengers

-Credible Messenger is a concept used nationally and in NYS as part of research and evidence-based programs.
+Credible Messenger is a concept used nationally and in NYS as part of research and evidence-based practices.
 It is highly effective in transforming youth experience, behavior, and positive program outcomes.

 Safe Schools Mohawk Valley is intentional about hiring staff with lived experience, believing that an authentic connection with students and their families begins with shared understanding.
 Our team brings a rich blend of professional expertise, specialized knowledge, and personal lived experience — creating a foundation of trust, empathy, and cultural relevance in everything we do.
-Ways we do this include:
+Ways we do this include staff who may:

 What People Are Saying About SSMV UCSD System of Care